lavinir/hassio-onedrive-backup/README.md

     > Alternatively, you can also verify in the logs that authentication has indeed succeeded.

 ## Configuration
-All configuration options for the addon can be found in the native **Configuration** section of the addon in Home Assistant.
+All configuration options for the addon can be found under **Settings** in the addon's Web Interface

 ### **Number of local backups**
 The maximum amount of backups to keep locally in Home Assistant